 Why are elders targeted?

 Seniors are disproportionately targeted as victims for fraud.
-Our study estimated that just last year, 1 in 10 seniors in the US fell victim to elder fraud.
+Our study estimated that in 2018, 1 in 10 seniors in the US fell victim to elder fraud.
 We also found that 38 percent of all fraud cases target the elderly.
 So why is the rate so high?
 There are a few main reasons:

 - Common problems: It’s easier to phish information from people if you know what their problems are.
 Seniors tend to share common concerns, such as medication costs, proper health care coverage, financial security as retirement funds run out, and providing for loved ones left behind.
 From a criminal’s standpoint, it makes sense to craft phishing emails on a small number of topics that a large percentage of recipients will be interested in.

 - Isolation: Many cases of elder fraud wouldn’t have occurred at all if the victim had spoken to a friend, family member, or carer about what was happening.
 The problem is that many seniors are isolated and don’t have anyone to run things by.

 - Trusting: Most people over 30 today have memories of a world without the internet, and seniors would have spent most of their lives without using email.
 That can lead to confusion over how reliable email is, and how much trust to assign it.